-We found that without clear funding to support the community development and training meetings, local non-profits tend to distrust the larger ISLC.
-The language used in the interviews suggested a suspicion of profiteering or an attempt to co-opt at-risk audiences for the fund-raising strategies of the larger institution.
-While not explicitly stated, the concern was offset by the credentialing that came from being a named associate of a venerable local cultural leader.
-However, that concern did not lead to making the collaboration a sufficient priority to avoid meeting rescheduling.
+Without clear funding to support the community development and training meetings, local non-profits might distrust the larger ISLC.
+While not explicitly stated by the ISLCs or the community organizations, the evaluation team hypothesized that this concern was offset by the credentialing that came from being a named associate of a well-known local cultural leader.
+However, that concern did not lead to making the collaboration a priority.
+To engage and sustain community organizations in partnerships with ISLCs, they will require annual support of \$10,000 to \$15,000 (\$USD 2020).
+When partnerships increase co-programming and sharing assets, these investments will also need to increase.